What is a CSA?

 Some crops, such as greens, herbs, and salad fixings, will be part of the share throughout the season.

-The summer CSA runs from late May through mid November
+The summer Farmstand CSA runs from late May through mid November, as our farmstand is open.
+Our Boxed CSA shares are delivered June through October.

 During the summer season pick-up is available everyday at the farm stand on Hinesburg Rd.